solenedel/coding-challenges/Problem-1/Problem1-pseudocode.md

     // check whether all adjacent rooms have visited: true, by looping through walls[i]

       // BASE CASE: all adjacent rooms have visited: true,
       // return roomCount (the total number of rooms)

       // RECURSIVE CASE: at least one adjacent room has visited: false,
       // call checkWalls() with the new currentRoomObject
       // checkWalls(currentRoomObject)

   };
 };

 ```

+QUESTIONS:

+**1. The robot starts at the lower right corner of the grid.
+How can the robot use its abilities to count the total number of rooms in the grid?**

+Answered above.
+The `countRooms` variable returned by `startGame()` contains the total number of rooms counted by the robot.

+**2. The game resets and the robot moves to a random room in the grid.
+Does your approach still work?**

+Yes.
+The pattern in which the robot moves will be different, but each room will still only be visited once.

+EXTRA CREDIT:

+**3. How many moves does it take to complete the count?
+Can you find the answer in less moves?**

+It should take exactly as many moves as there are rooms in the grid.
+So for the 9*9 grid, it would take 81 moves.
+It could not take less moves than that, because one of the assumptions was that the robot must visit a room in order for that room to be counted.

+**4. How much data did you save from each move?
+Can you save less data?**

+Items stored in memory will be:

+- the `grid` structure: generated at the start of the program.
+It will not change size throughout the game- only values will be updated inside the various room objects.

+- the `currentLocation` array: this will be updated as the robot changes room, but the size of the array will not change.

+- the `roomCount` variable: this is an integer that will be incremented by one each time a new room is counted.
+In the case of a 9x9 grid, it will start as ingeger `1` and end as `81`.
+This integer variable occupies a constant amount of memory throughout the program.

+The memory usage of the program will not increase as the robot counts more squares.
+With this particular solution for the game, I can't think of a way to save less data.